openid/openid4vp_ble/main.md

 3. Exchanging verifiable credentials
 4. Finalizing the exchange

-Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.2.Core] specification .
+Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.2.Core] specification.

-Step 1: Ephemeral keys to encrypt the session are exchanged.

-Step 2: Utilizes request and response syntax as defined in [@!OpenID4VP].
-Identification and authentication of Verifier and Wallet can be implemented utilizing the established OpenID mechanisms (e.g. client id) or ```did``` .

-Step 3: Exchange VC and verify it.

-Step 4: Disconnect

 # Limitation

 The following limitations in BLE stack 4.2 need to be considerate:

 1. Advertisement
-    * The advertisement message can contain only a max. of 29 bytes.
+    * The advertisement message can contain only a max. of 23 bytes & 27 bytes in response.
     * The advertisement scan request can not have any custom data.
     * The scan response can have custom data.
 2. Timing